-Use this letter for all cases where your company decides to decline the application for insurance, irrespective of how many tests are reactive or low-reactive.
-Mr/Ms Dear Sir/Madam RE: APPLICATION NO. We thank you for the opportunity you have given to assess your application for assurance.
+This example can be used for all cases where your company decides to decline the application for insurance, irrespective of how many tests are reactive or low-reactive.

+Mr/Ms

+Dear Sir/Madam

+RE: APPLICATION NO

+We thank you for the opportunity you have given to assess your application for assurance.

 It is with regret, that after careful consideration of all the information provided, we advise that we are unable to offer the required assurance.

 If you have nominated a doctor or other healthcare provider to receive any abnormal test results, we strongly recommend that you contact this nominated person, who is being provided with copies of your test results.

 Any premiums received by us in respect of the application, will be refunded.

 Yours faithfully

 CHIEF MEDICAL ADVISOR / CHIEF UNDERWRITER

-SAMPLE LETTER TO NOMINATED HEALTHCARE PROVIDER FOR POST-TEST COUNSELLING may be indicated.
+SAMPLE LETTER TO NOMINATED HEALTHCARE PROVIDER FOR POST-TEST COUNSELLING

-Use for any application that your company decides to decline, or when post-test counselling

 PRIVATE & CONFIDENTIAL

 Dear

 CLIENT:

 DATE OF BIRTH:

 APPLICATION NUMBER:

 CLIENT'S ADDRESS:

 CLIENT TEL:

 The above patient recently proposed for assurance with our organisation and was required to undergo a HIV test for underwriting purposes.

 The applicant nominated you as the healthcare provider to receive any abnormal test results.
 A copy of the patient's HIV test is enclosed.
 We have contacted your patient and asked him/her to contact you.

 Please note that the HIV testing utilized by the Insurance Industry is a screening procedure.
 It is important that your patient understands that he/she cannot be regarded as being HIV positive before confirmatory diagnostic tests have been done on a second blood sample.
 Please refer to attached document entitled "HIV Test Results Interpretation".

 Our organisation is prepared to pay (R x) (VAT inclusive) for the first post-test counselling consultation.
-At ABC Company we regard this consultation as very important as it is likely to be the first face to face counselling of HIV/AIDS which your patient receives.
+At ABC Company we regard this consultation as very important as it is likely to be the

+first face to face counselling of HIV/AIDS which your patient receives.
 If our initial screening test has been confirmed as being positive, it is important that the patient should be advised as to where to go for further information or assistance regarding HIV/Aids.